devappd/emscripten-npm-examples/Example-01-HelloWorld/README.md

 You can also build an application by:

 * Passing a Makefile -- [see the Make example](https://github.com/devappd/emscripten-npm-examples/tree/master/Example-02-Make).
-* Passing a JS configuration file -- [see the CMake example](https://github.com/devappd/emscripten-npm-examples/tree/master/Example-03-CMake).
+* Passing a JS settings file -- [see the CMake example](https://github.com/devappd/emscripten-npm-examples/tree/master/Example-03-CMake).
 * Using JS bindings -- [see the Autotools example](https://github.com/devappd/emscripten-npm-examples/tree/master/Example-04-Autotools).

 ## Usage